Ivnng/MPlatform/README.md

  Which you can also find in the link: https://mega.nz/folder/umIgGLTb#GtdfJXpJJGORmujvGbJMZg

- Then the Scikit-Learn library was used to create a very basic Recommendation Model, in which the user inputs the movie title and the program returns a list of the top ten movies, most similar based on cast and category.
+ Then the Scikit-Learn library was used to create a very basic Recommendation Model, in which the user inputs the movie title and the program returns a list of the top ten most similar movies based on cast and category.

  It was deployed on Streamlit, you can check it out here:

  Regards.